Lando Norris: LN Kart

-In September 2021, Norris launched a kart racing brand known as the LN Racing Kart.
-The manufacturing is supported by the OTK Kart Group, while operations are carried out by Ricky Flynn Motorsport.
+In September 2021, Norris launched an eponymous kart racing brand known as LN Racing Kart.
+The manufacturing is supported by the OTK Kart Group, while operations are carried out by Ricky Flynn Motorsport, who Norris won the Karting World Championship with in 2014.
+The chassis debuted in international competition in 2022, winning its maiden World Cup in the OK-N class two years later.